krishnan-mani/space-odyssey/doc/instructions/module_1/steps.md

-Step 10: install dependencies to run workshop automation
+Install dependencies to run workshop automation
 ====

 Alternative A: Run the steps for the workshop locally